JSaldivia/coding-interview-road-map/README.md

-# Welcome to my coding-interview-road-map!
+# Welcome!

-## I'm José
+I'm José Saldivia
-## My main goal for this repository is to serve as a log of my progress throughout my job search journey.
+This repository will serve as a log of my progress throughout my job search journey.
 Feel free to explore my updates and reflections as I navigate through this process.

 ## From planning to execution.